-It often reminds me of NASA launching a rocket, and all systems have to give a last-minute GO before take-off.
+It often reminds me of SpaceX launching a rocket, and all systems have to give a last-minute GO before take-off.

-I am used to trade on 5/15 minute, and 1 hour charts.
-I look at 2/4 hour and daily/weekly charts for confirmation and trend bias.
-That’s what works best for me.
+I am used to trade on an 5 minute, 15 minute, and 1 hour charts.
+That’s what works for me.
 Look what works best for you.
-The 7 step strategy can be used for both scalping, daytrading, swingtrading and even investing.

 - In the first 7 chapters of the Pro Course I will cover each one of the 7 trading steps.

-- In the 8th chapter they will all come together and I will teach you how I find my trades, using many real-world examples.
+- In the 8th chapter I will show you many real-world examples.

-- In 2 extra bonus chapters (at the end of the course) I will give a more in-depth look into my 2 favourite trades.
+- In 2 extra bonus chapters (at the end of the course) I will give a more in-depth look into my 2 favorite trades.

-- Students also get access to my custom premium indicators, my position size calculator, and student community.
+- Students also get access to my custom premium indicator scripts, and my position size calculator.